activeviam/mac/docs/data_model.md

 Chunks are always held by a higher-level structure, which is called the *owner* in MAC.

-The different owners of an ActivePivot application are stores of the datastore and the different cubes of the application.
+The different owners of an Atoti Server application are stores of the datastore and the different cubes of the application.

 ### Owner